azuredevcollege/trainingdays/day4/challenges/challenge-5.md

 ## Create the CD Build

 Now we have created the deployment artifacts with the build _SCM-Frontend-CI_.
-It is time to create a Release build to deploy the SCM Frontend to Azure.
+It is time to create a Release pipeline to deploy the SCM Frontend to Azure.
 As in [challenge-3](./challenge-3.md) we deploy the artifacts to the stages _Development_ and _Testing_ and we create a manual _Pre-deployment condition_ to approve the deployment to the _Testing_ stage.

 1. Create a new release build and name it _SCM-Frontend-CD_
 2. Add the SCM-Frontend-CI build's artifacts